 The IRS has made it clear that the gains from crypto transactions are taxable as property and sought to ensure that taxpayers declare them each year.
 As interest among the general public has risen, the agency has become increasingly aggressive in ensuring compliance by subpoenaing records from crypto exchanges and even trying to track down privacy coins.

-Let’s take a look at the IRS’ evolving stance on cryptocurrencies over the past seven years and where things may be headed in the future.
+Let's dive right into understanding the basics of crypto tax, the IRS’s evolving stance on cryptocurrencies over the past seven years, and where things may be headed in the future.

 A Brief History of Crypto Taxes